-Once the initial testing is complete, it is necessary to ensure that subsequent changes do not introduce new bugs ("regressions").
-Manually checking the outputs after each design change would be tedious and error-prone.
-Once the expected outputs have been established, a testbench can be designed to check the outputs itself and flag any differences.
+Once initial testing is complete, it's desirable to ensure that subsequent changes to the design do not introduce errors ("regressions").
+Manually checking the outputs after each change would be tedious and error-prone.
+Once the expected outputs have been established, a "self-checking" testbench can check the outputs itself and flag any differences.